 Things improved in 2017, when Queensland-based Gamilaroi psychologist Clinton Schultz launched non-alcoholic beer brand Sobah with a lemon aspen pilsner, and later a pepperberry IPA and Mexican-style finger-lime “cerveza”.

-Melbourne’s Upflow joined the sober party in June this year, with a stout, a wheat beer, a pale ale and a session IPA.
-Canberra’s Heaps Normal followed quickly in July, with its flagship Quiet XPA (extra pale ale).
+Melbourne’s Upflow joined the sober party in June 2020, with a stout, a wheat beer, a pale ale and a session IPA.
+Canberra’s Heaps Normal followed quickly in July 2020, with its flagship Quiet XPA (extra pale ale).

 I’ve drunk all three brands extensively, but over the past month of sobriety, it’s the Quiet XPA’s fresh, mildly tropical mix of Cascade, Simcoe and Kohatu hops I can’t get enough of.
 It reminds me of Balter Brewing’s genre-defining XPA, which in my opinion is one of the most exquisitely balanced and versatile beers in Australia.
 A touch of wheat malt almost, almost makes up for the lack of alcohol (we’ll get there one day).